pepaslabs/lc3as.py/README.md

 ```
 $ ./lc3as.py --help
-lc3as.py: an assembler for the LC-3 ficticious machine.
+lc3as.py: an assembler for the LC-3 fictitious machine.

 Assemble foo.s (creates foo.bin, binary format):
   lc3as.py foo.s